aquachucha/angular-task/README.md

 1. **Data**.
 The whole application depends on the logic of this data layer.
 It basically dictates the way data is organized and managed.

-   _P.S.
-There is also an 'Adapter' between Facade and Data Service (e.g. REST API Service) to isolate application from the API and its potential changes._

 2. **UI**.
 Contains all the features and represents the whole interface of the app.
 Communicates with the Data layer using Facade service.
 3. **Features**.
 Set of smart components.
 The main building block of the UI.